 The guidance is intended for ALL facilities but specifically those that could be/don't know if they are collecting, handling or storing poliovirus.
-These include facilities that are not in the business of using and manipulating poliovirus for research, diagnostics and or/vaccine production, but rather, might inadvertently be working with the virus through poliovirus potentially infectious material (PV PIM).
+These include facilities that are not purposefully using and manipulating poliovirus for research, diagnostics and or/vaccine production, but rather, might inadvertently be working with the virus through poliovirus potentially infectious material (PV PIM).